Return to Sleepaway Camp: Plot

 Ronnie suspects that counselor Petey is the killer for always being nearby when Alan is in trouble.
-Petey always makes a point to stick up for Alan and angrily lashes out at Alan's tormenters.
 After returning to his cabin, Frank is knocked unconscious with a hammer and wakes up with his head inserted in a birdcage.
-The killer opens the birdcage and places two rats inside the cage.
+The mysterious killer opens the birdcage and places two rats.
 The rats eat through his head and down into his intestines.
-Randy and his girlfriend Linda go to the pump house to have sex.
-Whilst Randy urinates, the killer ties him to a tree, then tied a line of fishing wire around his penis.
-Upon returning, Linda panics after hearing Randy placate the killer and drives off in the jeep, not knowing that the fishing wire tied around Randy’s penis is also tied to the Jeep.
-Linda gets the Jeep stuck in a pot hole a little ways down the road and tries to drive it out.
-Whilst this is happening, the fishing wire between the Jeep and Randy has lost its slack and starts pulling on his penis.
-After many close calls with Linda almost freeing the Jeep, and the fishing wire pulling harder and harder on poor Randy’s dick, Linda notices the “Four-Wheel-Drive” mode in the Jeep.
-Linda finally frees the Jeep from the pot hole, and the fishing wire tied around Randy’s penis finally pulls it off with a loud “RIP” sound.
-Linda crashes after driving through a wrapped barbed wire line, which wraps around her face.
+Randy and Linda go to the pump house to have sex.
+While Randy urinates, the killer ties him to a tree, using fishing line to wrap around his penis.
+Upon returning, Linda panics after hearing Randy placate the killer and drives off in the jeep, but the fishing line is tied to the jeep and tears off Randy's penis.
+Linda crashes after driving through a wrapped barbed wire line, which wraps around her face and kills her.

-After Spaz visits T.C., a wooden spear comes through a hole in the floor while T.C. is looking into it and gouges his eye out, whereas he forces it through his head by walking into a wall.
-Ronnie and another camper, Jenny, find Frank dead and begin rounding up everyone.
+After Spaz visits T.C., a wooden spear comes through a hole in the floor while T.C. is looking into it and impales him through the eye.
+Jenny and Ronnie find Frank dead and begin rounding up everyone.
 Bella goes to her cabin, where she finds that the bunk above her has been replaced with a board with spikes.
-The killer jumps down from the rafters and lands on the top bunk, causing the spikes to impale and kill Bella.
-T.C. and Bella are found dead and Ricky Thomas, Angela's cousin, is called by Sheriff Jerry.
-Karen runs through the camp.
-She finds Randy and Linda dying before bumping into the killer and fainting.
+The killer jumps down from the rafters and lands on the top bunk, causing the spikes to impale Bella.
+T.C. and Bella are found dead and Ricky Thomas is called by Sheriff Jerry.
+Karen bumps into the killer and faints.